DarrenCoppinger/milestone-project-2/README.md

 * What has been done like this before?

-To the developers knowlegde this is the first of this type of site developed focusing on Irish literature.
+To the developers knowledge this is the first of this type of site developed focusing on Irish literature.
+However, many sites make up of the Google Maps API.

 * What are the technology considerations